fyquah/fyp-worker-dispatcher/README.md

 - [An opam repo](https://github.com/fyquah95/fyp-opam-repo-dev) containing the opam repo
 - [This repository](https://github.com/fyquah95/fyp-worker-dispatcher) which contains most of the engineering and analysis work.

-To reproduce the results in the thesis (from scratch), you need to:
+To reproduce the results in the thesis from scratch, you need to:

-1. Configure the master machine
+1. Use [this Vagrantfile]() to configure the development environment.
 2. Configure the benchmark environments
 3. Run data generation
 4. Run reward assignment (See the [analysis section](analysis/README.md))